dollliandra/DollLiaSpellblade/README.txt

 Thank you to the KD Community for being super helpful~

-* Ada18980 - Help with enemy attack detection code.
+* Ada18980      - Help with enemy attack detection code & sprite nearest neighbor fix.
+* Enraa         - MCM base code.

 #=================================#